Qabel/ox-drive-dump/README.md

 from the `hashed` directory of ox drive to the target directory into the correct folder structure.

+Duplicate files are renamed to `*.dup` and this may lead to filenames like `./infostore/Deleted files/.DS_Store.dup.dup.dup.dup`.

 ## Requirements

 * Python 3.7 (3.6 probably works, too)